 Check for Gum Disease

 Have you ever wondered why your gum tissues bleed?
 This is not normal in healthy gums and is often a sign of early gum disease.
 If left uncorrected, gum disease can lead to bone loss around your teeth, affecting the stability.
 At East Market Family Dental in Blairsville, the dentists and hygienists will give you personalized advice on ways to keep your gum tissue healthy.

-After all areas of your mouth are checked for oral cancer, Drs.
-Adam or Christina will begin examining the teeth.
+After all areas of your mouth are checked for oral cancer, our doctors will begin examining the teeth.
 This involves reviewing the dental x-rays and comparing those findings to what they see in your mouth.
 If we find a cavity, the dentist will recommend that it is removed and replaced with a sealed filing.
 If treatment is needed, we take pride in offering our patients many options to fit their treatment goals and budget.